The Winnipeg Jets have developed one of the NHL's most passionate fan bases.

 These lines are typically set at 2.5 or 3.5 goals and you'll have the option to either bet the over or under.
 If the line is set at 2.5 goals and you believe the Jets will go over their total, you'd bet the over.
 If you don't believe the Jets will score more than two goals, you'd bet the under.

-Similar to totals, props are another option available at sportsbooks that allow you to wager on something other than the final outcome of the game.
+Similar to totals, props are another betting option that allows you to wager on something other than the final outcome of the game.
 The prop bet market is vast and can include events such as betting on which team will score two goals first, or the time of the first goal of the game.

 Props also include player performances, and those are the ones we'll focus on in this section.